 You normally can’t encrypt your Windows operating system drive with BitLocker unless your device has a Trusted Platform Module (TPM) device.
-However, you can configure Windows to prompt for a password in the pre-boot stage rather than relying on a TPM by enabling the enabling the Windows Components: BitLocker Drive Encryption: Operating System Drives: Require additional authentication at startup system policy.
+However, you can configure Windows to prompt for a password in the pre-boot stage rather than relying on a TPM by enabling the Windows Components: BitLocker Drive Encryption: Operating System Drives: Require additional authentication at startup system policy.

 When booting your device in such a setup you’ll be prompted with the following screen:

 This simple looking screen is very limited when it comes to input.
 You can’t bring up the Windows on-screen keyboard, the Windows touch-screen keyboard, or change the keyboard input layout.
-You can’t use compositing keys or even press Ctrl+A to select all text in the input field.
+You can’t use compositing keys or even press Ctrl + A to select all text in the input field.
 Normal conventions for input doesn’t apply on this screen.

 This can be a problem for bilingual users who use multiple keyboard layouts or a single keyboard layout different from the Windows display language, and for users with custom keyboard layouts.
 Any custom layout would be installed onto the encrypted disk so it makes sense that it won’t be available on this screen.
 However, you don’t have any indication of what keyboard layout you’re using and input is obviously masked with * as this is a password field.